teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 1. Offerings of the community

 ## Domain of the Problem
+Every project has a problem it is trying to solve.
 What is the domain of the problem?
 That is a big question and can be hard to answer.
 Here are some examples with what I would name the domain in parentheses.

 1. I need users to fill out web forms for data entry.
 (Web forms)
 1. I need to process a million events an hour and publish summary data.
 (Event Streaming)